FAQ Transgender Children

 Q: Why is there such a high suicide rate in Transgender youth?

 A: Without proper medical assistance and understanding from parents, community, and peers.
-Transgender youth are at a higher than normal suicide rate (42%).
+Transgender youth are at a higher than normal suicide rate (worldwide 42%, 53% in the US, 30% in Australia).
 Much of this number can be reduced simply through proper education and understanding by those who are in the child’s life.

 Q: Why are children receiving hormone treatment?